 Hop on Banff

-You can ride a yellow school bus from May 25th to October 2nd, 2019 for 60 CAD a day (tax included).
+You can ride a yellow school bus from May 25th to October 2nd, 2019 for 63 CAD a day (tax included).
 Like other hop on, hop off buses around the world, this concept is the same – you can get on & off the bus wherever you like.
-It can drive you to Johnston Canyon, Lake Louise & Moraine Lake.
+It can drive you to Johnston Canyon, Lake Louise & Moraine Lake on the same day and it’s an excellent option to avoid very common parking issues.

 Calgary to Canmore